- Attraction Seating

 OTHER DISNEY THEME

-The Land is an impressive pavilion that sprawls across six acres, houses three attractions, has a unique sit-down restaurant, a new fast food court and more.
+The Land is an impressive pavilion that sprawls across six acres, houses three attractions, has a unique sit-down restaurant, a character dinner, and an innovative quick service food court.

 Living with the Land - a gentle 14-minute boat ride through unique indoor plant growing areas.
 An introduction shows tropic, desert and prairie biomes that existed before humans arrived.
 The automated narration explains all about the four greenhouses and the aquaculture facility.